christopherritter/Encoding-Liminal-Space/Table-of-Contents.md

 *Register: Liminal-Technical Exposition + Hands-On Protocol*

+**Summary:**
+This chapter includes the mandatory execution of the **Digital Environment Initialization Protocol** (per ESD Fourth Revision), establishing a reproducible Territory Baseline as required by operational mandates.
 You will understand denoising as simultaneously computational operation and consciousness principle.
 You will run your first trial observation and document what emerges.

 ---